 Hate crimes are particularly sensitive, especially if the public is involved.
 If you hear that someone was arrested and accused of a hate crime, the public will rush to convict the individual.
 It’s hard to change the public’s perception later, but you need to fight for your innocence.

 The first thing you need is a competent and experienced attorney.
 An assault and battery lawyer specializes in those cases, but you also need an expert in hate crimes.
 Our team has massive experience and a wide range of skills necessary for penalty acquittal or mitigation.
 Working with our skilled lawyers gives you the best possible chance at a successful outcome.

 If you’ve been charged with a hate crime, contact our office and schedule an appointment to discuss potential defense options!

 Speak to a Criminal Defense Attorney

 If you have either been suspected or charged with a hate crime, contact the criminal defense attorneys at Manshoory Law Group, APC as soon as possible.
 Immediate action is needed to preserve evidence and witness testimony.
-Contact the Los Angeles criminal defense firm today for an initial case analysis.
+Call our Los Angeles criminal defense firm today for an initial case analysis.